 Another primary responsibility of hospital CNAs is to help patients remain mobile by helping them up from bed, transporting them by gurney or wheelchair when necessary or assisting them with short walks.
 Hospital CNAs, who may also be referred to as licensed nurse’s aides, also help clean and maintain hospital beds and rooms in some facilities.
 The valuable assistance they provide gives CNAs the opportunity to make a significant contribution to the quality and comfort of a patient's stay at a healthcare facility.

 A high school diploma or a GED is a prerequisite for a hospital CNA, as is completion of a CNA certification program.
-Most community colleges and many hospitals and healthcare facilities offer such programs—typically a twelve-week course that includes both theory and practice.
+Most community colleges and applied/vocational technology colleges offer these programs, which typically consist of a twelve-week course that includes both theory and practice.
 The course covers training in basic nursing skills and safety, and the basic concepts of hygiene, nutrition, infection control and life support.
-The certification course also reviews some human anatomy and physiology.
+Students also review some human anatomy and physiology.
 Through the program, students will gain at least 100 hours of supervised training and at least 50 hours of classroom training, although some states only require 75 total hours.
 Once students complete the certification program, they take the CNA certification exam.

-Most CNAs receive training on the job, even with the certification program.
+Most CNAs receive training on the job, in addition to the certification program.

 Licensing and/or Certification

 CNA certification applicants must be at least sixteen years old and have completed a CNA certification program (see above) within the last two years.
 In addition, some states require a criminal background check (conducted by the Department of Education).

 Applicants take the CNA certification exam, which is administered under the auspices of the American Red Cross, over the course of one day.
 The exam consists of two parts:

 - The first, the theoretical portion, is written and has seventy multiple-choice questions.